Dominikwigh/football-quiz/README.md

 * The color for correct answer is green

 * Fonts
-  * The Main font used on the website is Zen+Dots, its a sans-serif font.
+  * The two fonts used on the website are Zen+Dots and lato, sans-serif fonts.

 ---
 * Imagery